 #AIinPR reports, and AI primers, which can be used within functions and teams as part of upskilling into data analytics and AI, an AI tools database, and other exclusive research and papers, which have been endorsed by the AI industry, including The Alan Turing Institute.

 Most recently, the two associations released the first ever AI in PR Ethics Guide,

 which seeks to improve ethical decision-making of algorithms and other automated tools to avoid harmful impacts on individuals by poorly designed systems.
 Learn more about this new Guide here.

-The AIinPR panel is led by Kerry Sheehan
+The AIinPR panel is led by Andrew Bruce Smith

 , Chartered Public Relations Practitioner, CIPR Fellow and CIPR Council member.